aqualunae/hc-web/public/data/Tasks.md

 * default font does not include characters with accents
 * ban some special characters from player and creature names
 * altar window too small
+* icons on grid info: crop fertilizer and water, animal pet
+* check and improve functionality on all control schemes

 ##### SOUNDS